indigo-astronomy/indigo/indigo_mac_drivers/guider_eqmac/README.md

 ## Supported platforms

 This driver is MacOS specific.
+Doesn't work in sandboxed applications on Mojave because of security issues with Apple Events.

 ## License